kevino5233/1gam_jan/README.md

 		- randomize responses?
 Could be better
 - Callback functions for OnLoad and OnSpeak
 - fix query algo
+- fuck these alerts write a better error logging system for the twine stuff
+- Fix the text tweening.
+Seriously what's wrong with it lmfao
 - Come up with animation engine
     - key frames similar to graphics
 - ART!!!!!